graceBaoXP/Residual_CNN/README.md

 It is a simple demo for implementing residual Neural Network in MATLAB.

 It is a version of my part code indeed but long long ago, so if there is any errors let me know.
 It works, at least I can send you a copy of trained DAG NN.
-If you have any question let me know :)
+If you have any question let me know.

+Residual_transposed.m deploys the transpose convolution instead of resize.

 %% Pruning

 Go https://github.com/dianixn/Pruning to see the details.
-By the way, my name is Dianxin, that's a typo.

 Pruning.m is used to prune the Neural Network.
 DAG is a read only structure, that is the reason why we need a module to do pruning.